mrethana/news_bias_final/README.md

 #### Labeling Data

 To label objective vs subjective sentences I used the part of speech tagger in NLTK to flag any sentences with specific parts of speech commonly used in subjective sentences.
 These included:
-1. predeterminers (all the kids)
+1. predeterminers (all the kids).
-2. comparative and superlative adverb (better, best)
+2. comparative and superlative adverb (better, best).
-3. comparative and superlative adjectives (bigger, biggest)
+3. comparative and superlative adjectives (bigger, biggest).

 I then trained a simple Naive Bayes classifier with the sentences containing these parts of speech labeled as subjective.

 ##### Problems with this approach and next steps
 Before moving into my EDA I want to address that this was only the first step in trying to classify subjective sentences.
-I clearly have a finger on the scale by defining a subjective sentence as ONLY those containing certain parts of speech were flagged.
-However, I was able to gather some insights from my EDA that will help in strengthening this model.
+I clearly have a finger on the scale since I am defining a subjective sentence as those containing certain parts of speech.
+However, I was able to gather some insights from my EDA that will help strengthen this model.
 I will go deeper into my next steps identified in my EDA, but my first step moving forward:

-  1. Pull sentences from Wikipedia (more objective) and try to find trends in the commonly used parts of speech
+  1. Pull sentences from Wikipedia (more objective) and try to find trends in the commonly used parts of speech.

 #### Feature Engineering